jnyjxn/MultiVerse/prompts/invoke_first_turn.md

 Now it is now your turn to make your next move.
-Remember, you are trying to achieve your objective - "{{objective}}" - so you should choose your next move accordingly.
+Remember, you are trying to achieve your objective - "{{agent.objective}}" - so you should choose your next move accordingly.
 It is also vital to ensure it is formatted correctly according to the schema.
 Your request: